cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 Although the exterior of the museum building is not very distinctive and the lobby is quite typical (ticketing area and information booth), the museum distinguishes itself by featuring a large T-Rex outside the building and an elaborate Rube Goldberg Machine on the inside.

 ![T-rex](/assets/bmos_trex.jpg)
-A T-Rex is outside.
+A T-Rex is outside. (source: http://www.afterhood.com/wp-content/uploads/2011/07/Science-Museum-6-11-7-01.jpg)

 ![rube goldberg](/assets/bmos_rube_goldberg.jpg)
-A large Rube Goldberg machine in the lobby.
+A large Rube Goldberg machine in the lobby and a view of the river behind it.

 ## Unexpected Behavior
 Interestingly, attendees tended to flock to displays which were mechanical, or mechanical/digital hybrids, rather than the purely digital display.